|City/Town: • Coconut Grove|

 |Photojournalist: • David Bulit|

-The theater opened at perhaps the worst possible time as the stock market would crash in 1929.
-The theater managed to stay open until around the mid-1930s when Paramount Theaters went bankrupt.
-After it’s closure, the building was used in World War II as a school to train Air Force navigators.
+The theater opened at perhaps the worst possible time as the stock market would crash in 1929, causing its closure.
+The theater managed to reopen in October 1930 and operated until around the mid-1930s when Paramount Theaters went bankrupt.
+After its closure, the building was used in World War II as a school to train Air Force navigators.

 Engle closed the theater in 1960 after the previous years were disappointing in terms of financial success and attracting audiences.
 Between 1964 and 1965, he leased out the building to the Miami Actors Company, which was to be an extension of the National Theater and Academy.
 The building was purchased in 1966 by producer Zev Buffman.
 It changed ownership again in 1970 when it was bought by former actor Eddie Bracken and his associates.
 When Bracken’s group failed to pay its debts which totaled over $1 million, the playhouse was ordered to be sold at auction.